-Staff engaged via a nursing agency need to pay particularly attention to their insurance protection.
-Whilst the RCN advises the onus is on the agency to provide cover, in reality many nursing agencies still require individual nurses to purchase their own cover.
+Staff engaged via a nursing agency need to pay particular attention to their insurance protection.
+While the RCN advises the onus is on the agency to provide cover, in reality, many nursing agencies still require individual nurses to purchase their own cover.

 If the agency does provide cover, you should check this carefully to ensure that cover is adequate for your specific activities.
-Should any work be undertaken wide of the agency then separate cover should be arranged accordingly.
+Should any work be undertaken outside of the agency, then separate cover should be arranged accordingly.

 #3 Self Employed Nurses

-Nurses whom are self-employed or working under a limited company will need to arrange their own insurance protection.
+Nurses who are self-employed or working under a limited company will need to arrange their own insurance protection.

-RCN Indemnity cover MAY provide protection if you are self-employed or a sole director of a limited, but cover is dependent on the specific activities undertaken and the nature of the contractual terms of any contract.
+RCN Indemnity cover MAY provide protection if you are self-employed or a sole director of a limited.
+Still, the cover is dependent on the specific activities undertaken and the nature of the contractual terms of any contract.

 We would advise RCN members to check their specific circumstances with the union and obtain written confirmation as to the extent of cover provided.
 The only way to ensure that you have complete protection is to arrange your own Nurses Professional Indemnity Insurance policy which is tailored to your specific needs.

 What Could Happen If You Arrange Incorrect Cover?